Kerala Fire and Rescue Services: Organisation structure

+The Kerala Fire and Rescue Services functions under the administrative control of the Home Department, Government of Kerala.

-The head of the Department is the Director General (D.G.) who is the rank of the D.G.P., I.P.S. rank and under him there is a Director (Technical) and Director (Administration) at the Headquarters.
+The head of the department is the Director General (D.G.), an IPS cadre officer with the rank of Director General of Police.
+Under the Director General, there are the Director (Technical) and the Director (Administration) at the headquarters.
 There are six Regional Offices consisting of two or three districts, located in Thiruvananthapuram, Kottayam, Ernakulam, Palakkad, Kozhikode and Kannur where Regional Officers are in charge.
 Each district has a District Fire Office and under each District Fire Officer there are Fire & Rescue Stations where a Station Officer as the station in charge.

-At each station, in addition to Station Officer there are Assistant Station Officers, Senior Fire and Rescue Officer,Senior Fire and Rescue Officer (Mechanic),Fire and Rescue Officer, Fire and Rescue Officer (Driver).
-In addition to this, there is a full-fledged ministerial staff at Headquarters, Regional offices, viyyur Academy and District Offices.
+At each station, in addition to Station Officer there are Assistant Station Officers, Senior Fire and Rescue Officer, Senior Fire and Rescue Officer (Mechanic), Fire and Rescue Officer (Driver), Fire and Rescue Officer.
+In addition to this, there is a full-fledged ministerial staff at Headquarters, Regional offices, Viyyur Academy and District Offices.